alvaroinckot/alvaroinckot.github.io/_posts/2025-06-11-the-day-i-built-an-ai-to-predict-tibia-character-prices.md

 Picture a rainy Sunday in 2022.
 I’m procrastinating on real‑life chores by scrolling [Tibia’s brand‑new auction house](https://www.tibia.com/news/?subtopic=latestnews), looking at characters priced like beachfront property. _Surely_ there’s a pattern here, I thought.
 Fifteen years of playing Tibia had wired my brain to sniff under‑ or over‑priced deals the way other people smell fresh coffee.

-So I opened VS Code and wrote the first line of what would become TCAQS: `async def crawl(url): ...`
+So I opened VS Code and wrote the first line of what would become TCAQS: `async def scrap(url): ...`
 Mission: scrape every single auction record, teach a model to predict fair prices, and maybe—just maybe—save a few souls from paying 6k TC in a skill-less knight in Antica.